Unique Bassettino

 Our Location

-Located on the Westside of Los Angeles, we specialize in crafting custom hand-made unique Bassettino.
+Located on the Westside of Los Angeles, we specialize in crafting custom hand-made unique Bassettino and other custom bass instruments.

 Address